 When built in 1937, Wayah Bald Fire Tower had an interior stairway to the second story, where an external wooden catwalk encircled a public observation level enclosed by 12 windows.
-The third story house fire-detecting equipment and served as the lookout, with 16 windows providing a 360-degree view of the Nantahala National Forest.
+The third story housed fire-detecting equipment and served as the lookout, with 16 windows providing a 360-degree view of the Nantahala National Forest.
 It also contained living quarters for the watchmen, including two drop-down beds attached to the wall and a wood stove for cooking and heat.
 These amenities allowed uninterrupted lookout service for up to two months at a time.
 Food, water and mail were delivered weekly by the nearby CCC camp.
-By the mid 1940s, cracks began to develop in the stone tower, allowing water in and damage to begin.
+By the mid-1940s, cracks began to develop in the stone tower, allowing water in and damage to begin.
 Since there were other nearby lookouts, the fire detection service at Wayah Bald was stopped in 1945.
 Two years later, the forest service removed the upper levels of the tower for safety reasons.

-On the way to Wayah Bald, you can stop at the Wilson Lick Ranger Station (about three miles before you reach the summit).
+Wayah's bald area is small, surrounded small trees stunted and pruned by the strong winds and icy winter weather.
+On the drive to Wayah Bald, you can stop at the Wilson Lick Ranger Station (about three miles before you reach the summit).
 Built in 1916, Wilson Lick gives you a glimpse of a bygone era of forestry.
 Read about the history of forestry and see the historic structures.
-You can hike from here to the Wayah Bald - a 3 mile hike on the Appalchian Trail.
-The watchmen from the tower often hiked down to the station.
+You can hike from here to the Wayah Bald - a 3-mile hike on the Appalachian Trail.

 Bartram Trail is a 115-mile National Recreation Trail that stretches from northern Georgia to Cheoah Bald in North Carolina, named for William Bartram, a major American naturalist.